 According to Planoly’s 5 Reasons Why You Should Switch to a Business Account on Pinterest, “With a business account, you’ll have more control over branding and content attribution on the platform – as well as access to more marketing tools.”
 They also cite that a business account will help drive traffic and grow your customer base by integrating campaigns, creating compelling ads, and using the Pinterest Ads Manager.

-Create with SEO in Mind
+Post to Pinterest with SEO in Mind

 You likely already know about search engine optimization (SEO).
 If the term is still new to you, SEMRush does a wonderful job explaining it in their Ultimate SEO Copywriting Guide.
 They explain, “SEO copywriting is all about finding the perfect balance between content that engages (and persuades) users and content that Google ranks highly for your target keywords.”